Portuguese Man O' War's name comes from the sail-like shape of its crest which was believed to look like an 18th Century Portuguese battle ship.

 These marine creatures are very well adapted to life in the open ocean.
 The transparent blue and purple coloration camouflages the animal against the backdrop of ocean waves.

-Because they constantly float in the ocean and their only way of locomotion is through wind and wave action, they can get trapped in shallow waters.
+Since they constantly float in the ocean and their only way of locomotion is through wind and wave action, they can get trapped in shallow waters.

 Due to extreme weather and recent hurricanes, the South West of England, particularly Cornwall, was hit by the biggest mass stranding of Portuguese man o' war since 2012.